 The LSU Police Department (LSU PD) traces its lineage back to 1938 when Charles R. Anderson was hired as a night watchman.
 On June 17, 1942, Mr. Anderson was appointed the Chief Watchman and continued to serve as Chief until retirement in July 1973.
 In 1968, the Louisiana legislature granted Police Officer status to University Security Officers.
 The official name of the Department was changed to Louisiana State University Police.

-LSU PD is organized as a traditional police department and officers are commissioned with statewide arrest authority per Louisiana Revised Statute 17:1805.
-All officers receive training that exceeds State standards and provides services 24 hours a day, including weekends and holidays.
-LSU PD prides itself on being progressive and maintaining open communication with our community.
+The LSU Police Department is organized as a traditional police department and Officers are commissioned with statewide arrest authority, per Louisiana Revised Statute (LRS) 17:1805.
+All Officers receive training that exceeds State standards.
+They also provide full range law enforcement services 24 hours a day, 365 days a year.